g0v-it/ontologies/fr-ap/README.md

 - the taxonomy has a hierarchical tree structure;
 - the taxonomy and the financial report structural share the same structure
 - each fact is related to a leaf of the taxonomy tree;
-- the components of a financial report can be derived by facts and taxonomy
+- the components of a financial report can be inferred from facts and taxonomy
-- close concepts allow to infer the fact history and trends.
+- skos:closeConcept property allows to infer the fact history and trends.

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts sometimes have to be further defined using human-readable ("informal") documentation: